Technical Support Working Group

 The Technical Support Working Group (TSWG) is a United States Interagency program for research and development into combating terrorism measures.
-Established in 1986, TSWG falls under the oversight of the Assistant Secretary of Defense for Special Operations/Low-Intensity Conflict (ASD SO/LIC) and derives some authorities for international work from the Coordinator for Counterterrorism at the Department of State.
+Established in 1986, TSWG falls under the oversight of the Secretariat for Special Operations (headed by the Assistant Secretary of Defense for Special Operations/Low-Intensity Conflict, ASD SO/LIC) and derives some authorities for international work from the Coordinator for Counterterrorism at the Department of State.
+It was consolidated into the Combating Terrorism Technical Support Office (CTTSO) in 1999, which was subsequently transformed into the Irregular Warfare Technical Support Directorate (IWTSD) in 2020, and then to Capability Development and Innovation directorate (CD&I) directorate in 2025.

-TSWG is organized into several subgroups and has representatives from more than 50 federal organizations.
-It addresses R&D requirement in various application and technology areas including:
+Structure

+The former TSWG under CTTSO and IWTSD was divided into 10 subgroups to address R&D requirements from various areas of technology: